-A current example of the potential use of this reserve is unexpected additional expenditure relating to Brexit.
+A current example of the potential use of this reserve is unexpected additional expenditure relating to the supply of goods.

 6 Earmarked Reserves

 a) Extreme Incidents Reserve

 This reserve is in place to deal with extreme weather conditions and unanticipated future activity, which may not be containable within the revenue budgets.